Bug report #9345

 All input and help appreciated!

-#3 Updated by Bernt Rane almost 6 years ago
+#3 Updated by Bernt Rane over 6 years ago

 Alvaro Huarte wrote: